datagrok/opinions/README.md

 - PGP-style levels of trust in various cryptographic keys,
 - etc.

-We capture this data in such a way that it is difficult to forge, easy for end-users to extend to suit their own purposes, and may be easily processed by recommendation engines.
+The data is captured in such a way that it is difficult to forge, easy for end-users to extend to suit their own purposes, and may be easily processed by recommendation engines.

 The majority of development notes are captured in [DESIGN.md][] in this directory.